RadimBaca/binary-search/README.md

 ## Hiding CPU cache misses

 Another technique does more memory accesses per iteration.
-The CPU then optimize the problematic DRAM memory reads then overlap.
+The problematic DRAM memory reads are then optimized by the CPU and they in turn overlap.
 Let us start with two items per iteration:

 ```cpp
 int binarySearch_duo(size_t item_count, const Type arr[], int search)